Funny Car: History

+Origins

-In drag racing in the mid-1960s, Top Fuel horsepower began to be combined with bodied cars with altered wheelbases to produce the first "funny cars".
+In drag racing in the mid-1960s, Top Fuel horsepower began to be combined with bodied cars with altered wheelbases to produce the first Funny Cars.
 The term "funny car" is attributed to Mercury's chief of racing, Fran Hernandez, as in "We need to beat those 'funny' cars."

-The first funny cars were built in the early to mid-1960s.
+The first Funny Cars were built in the early to mid-1960s.
 Funny Car as a class traces its roots to Super Stock, through "the intriguingly named Optional Super Stock class", to A/Factory Experimental (A/FX), which NHRA introduced in 1962, and ultimately XS (experimental stock).
 At the start, the rear tires ("slicks") were made with a bias-ply construction ("wrinklewall" slicks had not been invented yet), which meant that grip upon launching was poor.
 Racers who performed these altered wheelbase modifications found it shifted the center of gravity rearward, which placed more weight on the rear wheels, enhancing traction from these bias-ply slicks.
 Because of these many obvious modifications they did not look stock, hence the name "funny".
 The wheelbases were changed to assist traction for the narrow (7 in-wide) slicks (required by NHRA rules), while keeping the mandatory factory distance between axle centers.